+look for a job

-have a for a job a job lined
+have a job lined up

-in a work training program
+enroll in a work training program

-school
+go to school

-(SPECIFY) · ·
+other (SPECIFY)

 don't know

 50. What preparations for your release would be most helpful in preventing your return to prison again?
 (CHECK ALL THAT APPLY)